 - someone has defied a police direction relating to family violence matters

-- they believe someone has assaulted or threatened to assault a family member
+- the police believe someone has assaulted or threatened to assault a family member

-- they are pursuing a person who has escaped from prison or custody
+- the police are pursuing a person who has escaped from prison or custody

-- they have a warrant to arrest someone on the property.
+- the police have a warrant to arrest someone on the property.